Schneegans/Fly-Pie/README.md

 ## Translating Fly-Pie

 A great way to contribute to Fly-Pie is creating a translation to another language!
-We suggest using a tool like [Poedit](https://poedit.net/) or the [GNOME Translation Editor](https://wiki.gnome.org/Apps/Gtranslator).

 * Start by generating the latest translation file with the following command: